cameronmcnz/cameronmcnz/course/lab4.md

 gradle copyFile
 </pre>

+Can you put that in a file named continuous-integration.bat?

-Can you schedule it to run every hour with Windows Task Scheduler?
+Can you schedule the bat file to run every hour with Windows Task Scheduler?
 If so, why would anyone need Jenkins?